JeremyLewis5/setting-up-a-dev-environment/installation.md

 ##### Visual Studio Code

 The absolute premier text editor and dev environment for many languages, most especially JavaScript and TypeScript.
-User-friendly

-* Continuously updated by a large team at Microsoft and an even larger team of volunteers/glory hounds.
-VS Code is always getting better!
-* Built with JavaScript/HTML/CSS, as are its many great extensions.
-With the most popular ecosystem of extensions, this is another way it continuously improves.
-And you can write your own using the front-end tools you'll learn at Code Immersives!
-* Grows with you.
-If you want to edit text very quickly, its vim extension is hard to beat.
-If you want to improve your code reliability and refactoring speed, VS Code offers the best TypeScript integration out there, since they're both designed by Microsoft.
-Although user-friendly for beginners, VS Code is preferred by most front end devs.

-  * code
-   * extensions
-  * node
-  * git
-    * git config
-      * editor
-* oh my zsh
-*
+User-friendly for beginners, but grows into a powerful dev environment preferred by most front-end engineers.

-* Node
+##### Node

-  * jest
+A JavaScript environment run locally through the terminal, this is the tool that's made JavaScript into the powerhouse it is.
+The back end of the internet is written in JavaScript and run through on Node servers throughout the world.

+##### Git

+##### iTerm2

+### Git Configuration

+### VS Code Extensions

+### Jest